luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 As transhumanity’s fate approached, scientists settled on Titan to study its unique lakes and rivers of liquid methane.
 Soon they settled the moon with the dream of creating a place where all transhumans could live free together.
 The Titanian Commonwealth, home to 60 million transhumans, is the realization of that dream.

 Saturn’s largest moon is shrouded in a permanent orange atmospheric haze, hellishly cold (averaging −180&nbsp;°C), and whipped by winds produced by tidal forces four times stronger than those influencing Earth’s climate.
 On its face, it appears even less hospitable than the airless balls of ice and rock comprising every world between Titan and Mars.
 The meager sunlight reaching its surface is insufficient to grow any but the hardiest plants, the mostly nitrogen atmosphere is dangerously toxic, and the surface is dotted with lakes and seas of liquid methane.
 In spite of all this, abundant hydrocarbons, a thick atmosphere, and diverse chemistry make Titan one of the few worlds in the system where colonists may rely entirely on local resources.
-Titan's low gravity (0.138&nbsp;g) makes it easy to launch ships from the surface with mass drivers or catapults.
+Titan’s low gravity (0.138&nbsp;g) makes it easy to launch ships from the surface with mass drivers or catapults.

 ### Aarhus